myriadrf/LimeADPD/docs/configuration/limesdr-pcie-5g.rst

 .. note::
    * in LimeSuiteGUI

-      * in RxTSP tab, for both LMS2 and LMS3, in both channels A and B, bypass (check the fields) all RxTSP blocks except DC corrector and DC tracking loop
+      * it is very important to open completely LMS2 analogue Receive and Transmit filters, 100MHz,-3dB bandwidth
-      * in TxTSP tab, for both LMS2 and LMS3, in both channels A and B, bypass (check the fields) all TxTSP blocks
+      * in RxTSP and TxTSP tabs, for both LMS2 and LMS3, in both channels A and B, bypass (check the fields) all RxTSP and TxTSP blocks
       * check Enable MIMO for MIMO operation
    * open Modules |rarr| *LMS1 CFR, LMS3 RxTSP* control window

       * check LMS3 *Enable RxTSP* for both channels